 This could be walking the dog or riding your bike.
 It doesn’t have to be at the gym.
 You can decide what is best for you.
 If like me your hand eye coordination leaves something to be desired, you might choose yoga over a game of tennis.

 The “tend-and-befriend” response is a remedy for the “fight-or-flight” response.
 It is the opposite by increasing oxytocin and reducing cortisol.
 Face to face contact is the best.
 But even a phone call or social media can help, as long as you genuinely feel connectivity and friendship.
+Read Not alone after Brain Injury.

 They say laughter is the best medicine, and it almost is.
 It has been shown to lower levels of Cortisol so have a joke.
 Even watching funny clips on YouTube, those laugh out loud moments will do you a world of good.
+You can find out what I’m finding funny in Laughing in the face of brain injury, ludicrously hilarious.

 Put on your favourite songs.
 I’m not sure if heavy metal works as it has always stressed me out, but whatever works for you.